 A complex system like an organisation shall not be mixed up with a product that is only complicated, and where reduction and aggregation can be done since you already have the product.
 The reason is that in a product with problems, the problems can be reiterated, even though it sometimes can be difficult to find the start condition and the right input, to reiterate the problem.
 This also means that if the real root causes to the problem is hard and/or expensive to take care of, for example changing hardware at the customer, the many symptoms can sometimes be taken care of in software or another cheaper solution, due to the repeatability.
 In the same way it is possible to make the product cheaper by optimising the parts, even though EMC, heat dissipation, space, electricity need, etc. need to be considered.

-But for an organisation, the symptoms of not solving the root cause cannot be foreseen, which makes it necessary to solve the root causes.
+But for an organisation, the symptoms cannot be foreseen, which makes it necessary to dissolve the root causes.
 And cost reduction of a part of the organisation, like head count reduction or outsourcing, will easily fail, since the parts or value streams in a complex system can never be isolated.
 An isolation of parts or trying to optimise them separately, only lead to sub-optimisation.

 And a complex system like an organisation shall definitely not be mixed up with a production system, which is an obvious system where the reduction has already been done into the different processes and only the remaining repetitive aggregating of the product is left.
 We can put it like this: